-My research examines feedbacks between people and the biosphere, including studies of energy and land use and climate change.
+My research examines feedbacks between people and the biosphere, including studies of energy, land use, and climate change.
 I am currently Director of Duke's Center on Global Change and Duke's Stable Isotope Mass Spectrometry Laboratory.
 In the quest for solutions to global warming, I also direct the Department of Energy-funded National Institute for Climatic Change Research for the southeastern U.S. and co-directed the Climate Change Policy Partnership, working with energy and utility corporations to find practical strategies to combat climate change.

 The renewable freshwater cycle in units of thousands of km3/yr (Jackson et al. 2001)

 The Duke Free Air CO2 Enrichment (FACE) experiment studies how elevated carbon dioxide and nitrogen affect a Loblolly Pine (Pinus taeda) plantation with a naturally succeeding understory.
 My research at FACE focuses belowground, on the effects of elevated CO2 and N on root biomass and soil respiration.
 Surprisingly, even after 12 years, the stimulation of root growth and respiration under elevated CO2 is still increasing.
 N fertilizer decreases both fine root biomass and soil respiration, but increases coarse root biomass.
 In the lab, I maintain a handful of websites, run various analytical instruments, and serve as lab manager.
 I also enjoy the role of resident naturalist, specializing in birds, lepidopterans, and woody plants.

 Measuring soil respiration at the FACE site